alexvaut/OpenTracingDiagram/README.md

 _Use traces to describe micro-services architecture._

 ## The problem
 Microservices architectures are complex, it's never easy to write and maintain documentation around it.
-Add asynchronous messages heavily used in reactive architectures, it becomes almost unrealistic to describe how such a system is working.
-Even in monolith system, it's a challenge.
-How to help a developer improving/fixing a system where there is nothing to guide expect the system itself ?
+Add asynchronous messages heavily used in reactive applications, it becomes almost unrealistic to describe how such a system is working.
+It's a challenge even in monolith system.
+So, how to help a developer improving/fixing a system where there is nothing to guide expect the system itself ?

 ## The idea
-With initiatives such as [OpenTracing](https://opentracing.io/) or [OpenCensus](https://opencensus.io/), traces are easy to acquire in the micro services world.
+With initiatives such as [OpenTracing](https://opentracing.io/) or [OpenCensus](https://opencensus.io/), traces are easy to acquire in the micro services world (pending each component is compatible with those frameworks).
 So what about using traces in a bottom-up approach to infer the architecture ?
-However, unless we know exactly what we are looking for in large amount of traces, it's quite hard to extract the right information: too much traces kill the traces in this case.
+However, unless we know exactly what we are looking for in large amount of traces, it's quite hard to extract the right information: too much traces kill the traces.
 We weed something on top to make some sense of them.

 ## The beginning of a solution